richdmartin13/oneresume/content/about.md

 # brands
 brands_carousel:
-  enable: true
+  enable: false
-  subtitle: "Our Clients"
+  subtitle: "Our Affiliates"
-  title: "Trusted by Thousands Companies"
+  title: "Trusted by Resume Writers Everywhere"
   section: "/" # brand images comming form _index.md

 # our team
 our_team:
-  enable: true
+  enable: false
   subtitle: "Our members"
   title: "The People Behind"
   description: "We were freelance designers and developers, constantly finding <br> ourselves deep in vague feedback.
 This made every client and team"